About Our Group. . .

 The main hub of information and communication for our group is our group website, www.ccchomeschool.com , and messages and notices are sent out via members' email addresses.
 On our website you can also find our online forum, event calendar, all group guidelines, links to homeschool resources, co-op class schedule, as well as a full listing of the other families in the group, and much more.
 Our online forum is the major communication method, with messages of upcoming events, notices, etc being posted from members as well as leadership.
 Additionally, we have a private facebook group you can join to help you connect with other group members.

 Where we Meet:

 We meet at various locations around Citrus County, depending on the event.
 We use county parks, churches, members' homes, the bowling alley, and more for sports days, meetings, social events, classes, and other activities.
 We have local and out-of-town field trips ranging from free, local educational sites to discounted group admissions at mainstream theme parks such as Sea World, Legoland, Busch Gardens and more.
-Our co-op classes are held at a local church near downtown Inverness.
-We hold a few administrative meetings at Calvary Church on Croft Rd in Inverness throughout the year.
+Our co-op classes are held at Cornerstone Baptist Church, a local church near downtown Inverness.
 Additionally, our members plan many "hey, anybody wanna join us at _____ " --type events throughout the year at diverse locations, and these are posted on our website as an open invitation to the other families.
 Playgroups and additional classes in members' homes are common throughout the year.
 You may participate in as many or as few activities as you want, and are free to add your own events and invite members to those if you wish.

 View our policies and membership requirements here.
 The current membership dues can be viewed on our Fees and Costs page.